behole/cooper-hewitt-mcp/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+##To-Do's (Very Much a WIP) ->
+- Fix image handingling in the artifacts on Claude Desktop

 ## License
 Specify your license - e.g., MIT, Apache 2.0